 Get Adobe Acrobat Reader to read and print this form.]

 What must I present as acceptable ID at the polls in order to vote?

 I've just moved.
 Do I have to re-register?

 Yes, you must update your residency information with the Board of Registrars of your county.
 Your polling place may change even though you remain in the same county.
-You can go to your old polling place on election day and ask to fill out a change of address form.
-You will be allowed to vote at the old polling place on this one occasion.
-If you have moved to Alabama from another state or if it is otherwise inconvenient to go to your old polling place on election day, you will need to (re-)register no less than 10 days (14 days beginning with the 2014 General Election) before election day with your new residency information.
+You will need to (re-)register no less than 14 days before election day with your new residency information.

 What information do I need when I register?